 Publication, Dissemination and Impact

-Clare has published in journals including PLOS ONE, Public Understanding of Science, Science Communication, Qualitative Health Research and Health, Risk and Society.
+Clare has published in journals including PLOS ONE, Public Understanding of Science, Science Communication, Curator, Journalism, Studies in Higher Education, Qualitative Health Research and Health, Risk and Society.
 In 2009, she co-authored the book Nanotechnology, Risk and Communication with Alison Anderson, Alan Petersen and Stuart Allan for Palgrave Macmillan.
 Clare is the co-author (with Emma Weitkamp) of Creative Research Communication: Theory and Practice for Manchester University Press.

 Clare’s work has been presented at a variety of national and international conferences, including the American Association for the Advancement of Science (AAAS) Annual Meeting and the International Public Communication of Science and Technology Conference (PCST).

 Clare acts as a reviewer for journals including Sociological Research Online, Sociology Compass, Social Science and Medicine, New Genetics and Society, Science Communication, Journalism Practice, Journalism, Health, Risk and Society, and Public Understanding of Science.
-Many of Clare’s publications are available from the UWE Research Repository.
+She has also provided reviews for publishers including Cambridge University Press, Manchester University Press, Springer, Polity Press, Bristol University Press, and Palgrave Macmillan.
+Clare has published over 25 peer-reviewed publications, many of which are available from the UWE Research Repository.
 See Clare's staff profile for further details.

 Clare’s work has contributed to reporting used by government, policy-makers and research councils.
 Clare is actively involved in knowledge exchange and has provided Continuing Professional Development for organisations including the Health Protection Agency and Environment Agency.